Burglary comes in many flavors, but all burglary charges require three things:

-Burglary requires not just “entry”, but also an “intent to commit an offense".
-90% of the time, the offense intended is theft.
+Burglary requires not just “entry”, but also an “intent to commit an offense”.
+Most of the time, the offense intended is theft.
 To give you a good feel of how this “entry with intent to commit an offense” works, let’s examine the case of Gaskin v.
 State, 869 So.
 2d 646 (Fla.
 3rd DCA 2004).
 Gaskin was being transported to court from the jail, and escaped the transport bus.
 He then fled into a business and locked himself in.
 Soon thereafter, his Shawshank moment came to an end, and he was recaptured.
 Gaskin was charged with burglary for entering the business with the intent to commit escape.
 The court overturned his burglary conviction because the offense of “escape” had already occurred before he entered the building.
-Thus, there was no intent to commit “another” crime, thus no burglary.
+Thus, there was no intent to commit “another” crime when entering the business, thus no burglary.What Constitutes “Entry”?

 The most common burglary to a conveyance involves the breaking into a car to steal either a car radio, purse, or smart phone (who doesn’t bring their phone with them?
 If you leave out a brand new iPhone, don’t expect it to be there when you return).
 As a side note here, what about theft of hubcaps?
 Assuming people still do this sort of thing, does stealing hubcaps constitute a burglary?
-The short answer is no, that the removing of a portion of a conveyance only constitutes burglary if the removed portion facilitates the commission of an offense within the conveyance.
+The short answer is no, because removing a portion of a conveyance only constitutes burglary if the removed portion facilitates the commission of an offense within the conveyance.
 Removing tires, rims, and hubcaps does not constitute a portion of a car that could facilitate the entry of the car.
 The gist of a burglary to a conveyance is the intent to commit a crime (usually theft) within the car.
 I should also note, with rising gas prices, that the act of siphoning gasoline from a car does not constitute burglary, even though it could be argued that sucking gas out of a car requires a tube to enter the gas tank of the vehicle.
 However, attempts to remove parts from an engine compartment can support a burglary charge.
-Also, simply reaching into the bed of a pickup truck can, under the right circumstances, constitute burglary (even though this area is not enclosed, as required by the burglary statute).
+Also, simply reaching into the bed of a pickup truck can, under the right circumstances, constitute burglary (even though this area is not enclosed, as required by the burglary statute).What About Theft?

 However, the vast majority of burglary charges involve theft, so all of the defenses available in a theft case will be available on a burglary case as well.
 For example, if a burglary of a dwelling charge is based solely upon the possession of recently stolen goods, the facts surrounding the acquisition of the stolen items will play a key role in defending the charges (See “Timing Can Be Everything In a Theft Case“).
-If the Accused has an explanation for his possession of recently stolen goods--and if that excuse is good enough--the charges may be dismissed (See “A Good Story May Get a Burglary and Theft Charge Dismissed“).What If They Have Fingerprints?
+If the Accused has an explanation for his possession of recently stolen goods–and if that excuse is good enough–the charges may be dismissed (See “A Good Story May Get a Burglary and Theft Charge Dismissed“).What If They Have Fingerprints?